 Indeed ISFPs are said to have a great way of complementing INTJs.

-They often seem to just click in ways that many other MBTI relationship pairings don’t.
+They often seem to click in ways many other MBTI relationship pairings don’t.

 Of course, neither of you should have significant personal issues.